lmburns/kimbox/README.md

   toggle_style_key = "<Leader>ts",
   toggle_style_list = { "medium", "ocean", "vscode", "deep", "darker" }, -- or require("kimbox").bgs_list

+  -- See below (New Lua Treesitter Highlight Groups) for an explanation langs08 = true,

   -- Used with popup menus (coc.nvim mainly) --
   popup = {
     background = false, -- use background color for pmenu